Unit 3: Written – 2 hours 30% of the total ‘A’ Level. Study of two further set plays.

 Throughout this year visits to live performances or performances watched digitally will be written about and studied by the students in preparation for the written exam in Year 13.

-In the first term of Year 13 a further scripted piece will be examined by an external examiner after a previous two scripted pieces have been performed in year 12 and internally assessed.
+In the second term of Year 13 a further scripted piece will be examined by an external examiner after a previous two scripted pieces have been performed in Year12 and internally assessed.
 The final (third piece) will be supported by the theatrical approach of a particular practitioner who has to be different from the practitioner that student has selected to support the devised piece.

 In Year 13 two set texts are studied in preparation for the written exam in the summer term of Year 13.